holoz0r/SplinterlandsHangman/README.md

 This game likely has lots of bugs.
 Please report them and I might enhance the game as I learn more Python.

-As of today, this is day 7.
+At the time of writing, this is my progress with Python after 7 days.

 To play, download the files and place them in a directory.